thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/request-mapping/connect-request.md

 For a Connect request, the gateway must know which device name to target.
 You can extract it either from the `Message` payload using [json-path](/docs/iot-gateway/config/mqtt/#json-path) or from the topic using a [regex](/docs/iot-gateway/config/mqtt/#regular-expressions).
 Choose [json-path](/docs/iot-gateway/config/mqtt/#json-path) when the device name is inside the JSON message; choose [regex](/docs/iot-gateway/config/mqtt/#regular-expressions) when it's encoded in the topic.

-Scenario.
 Device `SN-001` hasn't sent telemetry for 10 minutes and is marked inactive, but you still need to send an RPC (and you're not planning to resume telemetry).
 Let's configure a Connect request in the MQTT connector to (re)announce the device so RPC can be delivered.

-What we'll show.
-Two variants for extracting the device name in this Connect request:
+**What we'll show:** Two variants for extracting the device name in this Connect request:

-From message (`JSON` payload).
+- From message (`JSON` payload).

-From topic (e.g., `sensor/SN-001/connect`).
+- From topic (e.g., `sensor/SN-001/connect`).

 Follow these steps: